CreateUNSW/createunsw.com.au/__pages/store.md

 ## Weekly Sales Store on campus

-During university terms (not including summer term) we run a stall on Globe Lawn on Mondays from 12:00-15:00 and Thursdays from 12:00-15:00 (Except T2) at the MCIC except for flexible week.
+During university terms (not including summer term) we run a stall at MCIC on Mondays from 12:00-15:00.
+Follow our Facebook Page for up-to-date information.

-In the case of wet weather, the stall will be moved to the MCIC.
-Follow our Facebook Page for up to date information.

 SECTION